sviollet/SnakeAnimation/README.md

 SnakeAnimation
 ==============

-This a snake loader animation for iOS
+This is a snake loader animation for iOS